snowcoal/SnowcoalsTools/README.md

 After the base of the city is generated, the houses can then be added and the city pasted in.
 A houseset must be loaded before this can take place.
 To paste the final city, run ```/citygen gencity``` which will paste it at the height of the player

-# WaterErode Command

-This command does a water erosion simulation on the terrian and erodes it.
-This is simply done with the ```//watererode``` or ```//werode``` command on a selected area.
-This will add channels into the terrain.
-A smoothing operation is automatically done as well to clean up noise.

-# SmoothStairSlab Command

-THIS COMMAND IS ONLY ENABLED IN THE FOLLOWING VERSIONS: 1.18.1, 1.19.3, 1.20.1 This is due to how I place stairs and slabs with specific orientations using FAWE

-This command smooths terrain into stairs and slabs.
-The idea is similar to the FAWE //smoothsnow command, however the implementation is completely different.
-To run, do ```//smoothstairslab``` or ```//smss``` after making a selection.
-It works upside down and right side up, in caves, regardless of how many overhangs there might be.
-Basically theres zero restrictions for where it will work and where it wont (However note that it can have noisy outputs if you attempt to smooth 1-block thick surfaces).

-Its important to note that this command works best when the terrain is already somewhat smooth.
-This can be easily accomplished by running the ```//dim3smooth``` command prior to running this command.

-This command is not fully deterministic, and is optimized to produce the "best-looking" output that I could find.
-The algorithm it does is quite complex and very dependent on the shape of the terrain.
-Thus, it has a varying running time, as it sometimes simply does some logical checks to determine the output block, and other times it does a 3D guassian smoothing convolution operation prior to placing some of the slabs.
-The approximate running time could be determined, but again, this is heavily dependent on the shape of the terrain.
-More "flat" areas typically means more convolutions and thus a slightly longer running time.

-# Dim3Smooth Command

-This command does a 3-Dimensional Guassian blur/smooth on terrain.
-It is functionally similar to the FAWE //smooth command.
-However, the difference is that this command works with caves, overhangs, cliffs, and even large trees.
-It doesnt matter what the shape of the terrain is, it will smooth it.
-The command is ```//dim3smooth <FilterSize> <NumIterations> <Cutoff>```.

-The first parameter filterSize is the size of the smoothing filter.
-The filter size determines how "blurred" the output is.
-A larger filter means that the output will have less rough corners/edges, and a smaller filter means it will have more.
-This needs to be an odd number greater or equal to 3.
-The larger the number, the larger the area is sampled for the smoothing.
-Higher numbers can significantly increase runtime.

-The second parameter numIterations is optional, and the default is 1.
-This parameter sets how many smoothing operations are done.
-For example, running "//dim3smooth 3 2" is equivlant to running "//dim3smooth 3" twice in a row.

-The third parameter cutoff is also optional and more advanced.
-This parameter sets the cutoff value for when to place blocks vs air.
-The default is 0.5.
-Setting it higher will remove more blocks and thus make objects become smaller, and will make caves wider.
-Setting it lower will add blocks, thus making objects larger, and making caves thinner.
-It is important to note that for every block that is added, a search must be done to determine which block is the closest to the one being added.
-This search is limited to 100 toal blocks for performance reasons, and also makes the runtime slower as more blocks are searched.

-The run time of this command is O(n * (k^3 + s)). n is the number of blocks in the selection, k is FilterSize, and s is the average number of blocks that need to be searched to add a new one (only relevant when new blocks are being added).
-For best performance, k should be set low (eg. 3-5), since increasing it causes significantly longer run times with higher k.

 # Disclaimer